merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 The **reaction layer** and the **compound layer** are colored on independent scales, each through its own sequential colormap and each getting its own continuous key: `colorbar_reactions.pdf` and `colorbar_compounds.pdf`.
 The reaction colormap is set with `--reaction-colormap` and the compound colormap with `--compound-colormap` (both default `plasma_r`).
 The drawing order of overlapping elements can be flipped per layer with `--reaction-reverse-overlay` and `--compound-reverse-overlay`.

 If a layer's file has a `sample` column, the value column colors **each sample's own magnitude**: maps for individual samples are added with `--draw-individual-files` and/or `--draw-grid`, as when comparing samples by presence/absence, and they share a single `colorbar_reactions_samples.pdf` and `colorbar_compounds_samples.pdf` so their colors are directly comparable across samples.
+That makes two scales per layer, the `unified` map's and the one those individual maps share.
+They are colored by the layer's one colormap from `--reaction-colormap`/`--compound-colormap` unless `--reaction-category-colormap`/`--compound-category-colormap` gives the individual maps a distinct colormap; see [Give the two scales different colormaps](#give-the-two-scales-different-colormaps).

 {{ codestart }}
 anvi-draw-kegg-pathways --reaction-txt %(kegg-reaction-txt)s \